-In another sign that the housing market is beginning to resemble its pre-recession heyday, house flipping is back in style.
+In another sign that the housing market is beginning to resemble its pre-recession heyday, house flipping is back in style with the number Fix and Flip Loans being provided increasing massively.

 ATTOM Data Solutions released a report Thursday showing that flipping activity — buying and selling the same home within 12 months — is at its highest level in six years.
 More investors completed at least one house flip sale than in any year since 2007.
 And per-sale profits enjoyed by flipping investors are the highest they’ve been since 2000.